 4. Talk to someone

-Talking to a trusted friend, family, or professional can relieve you of feeling overwhelmed.
+Talking to a trusted friend, family, or professional can relieve you of overwhelm.
 Keeping your feelings bottled up can make them even worse.
 Putting things into words helps to rationalize thoughts.
 It is much better to talk to someone about your problems than to keep them to yourself.
-It may be beneficial to hear what another has to say concerning the personal issues that are making you feel overwhelmed.
+It may be beneficial to hear what another has to say concerning the personal issues that are overwhelming you.

 5. Watch your thoughts